The BC SPCA is Helping to Make a Change

 Farm animal welfare is increasingly important to Canadians.
 We know British Columbians want a system in place that ensures dairy cattle and all farm animals are treated humanely.

-In 2009, a new Canadian Code of Practice for the Care and Handling of Dairy Cattle was published and the BC SPCA represented Canada's SPCAs on the development committee, achieving a progressive new standard for the welfare of dairy cattle in Canada.
+In 2009, a new Canadian Code of Practice for the Care and Handling of Dairy Cattle (the Dairy Code) was published and the BC SPCA represented Canada's SPCAs on the development committee, achieving a progressive new standard for the welfare of dairy cattle in Canada.

-Currently, there is no independent monitoring to ensure dairy cattle are being cared for humanely.
-The BC SPCA and its national partner, the Canadian Federation of Humane Societies, have been asking all of Canada's farm animal industries to implement such programs and continue to encourage Dairy Farmers of Canada to work towards this goal.
-Dairy Farmers of Canada is currently piloting a national farm assessment scheme to ensure the Dairy Code is followed, but full implementation will take 4 years.
+The BC SPCA and its national partner, the Canadian Federation of Humane Societies, have been asking all of Canada's farm animal industries to implement monitoring programs and continue to encourage Dairy Farmers of Canada to work towards the goal of making the Dairy Code a reality for B.C. dairy cows.

 The Codes of Practice lay out the expectations for standards of care to be provided to farm animals in Canada.
 Dairy Farmers of Canada expects all of their members to implement the Code on their farms and the Codes are used to determine what constitutes "reasonable and generally accepted practices" in investigations launched under BC's Prevention of Cruelty to Animals Act.